Chapter 4

 FACIAL GROWTH IN A PATIENT WITH MUSCULAR DYSTROPHY

 The rest of the craniofacial growth components generally follow the mandibular corpus in proportion to their distance from it, (except when the tongue intervenes to protect the airway, as described later).
 Studies comparing modern and ancestral populations of Japanese 114, Egyptians, and Americans115 have shown that modern midfaces are more retrusive than those of the recent past.116 The cheekbones (zygomatic processes) that buttress the lateral portions of the midface seem to "sink" as they follow the mandible down and back.
-The facial shelves fan out anteriorly more than they used to, especially at the sides of the face where the teeth are located.
+The facial shelves (orbits, upper jawbone, and lower jawbone) diverge and fan out anteriorly more than they used to, especially at the sides of the face where the teeth are located.
 The orbits have become less rectangular as their lateral borders have shifted down and back following the mandible.
 Even the angle of the cranial base may be affected, becoming slightly more acute in modern humans as the front portion of the cranial base has rotated downward and backward following the mandible.121-122

 One result of the verticalized growth of modern jawbones is an increase in the distance from the incisal edges of the upper central incisors to the nasal floor.
 Gummy smiles, never seen in pictures of tribal peoples, have become common.
 In many modern faces, the framework of bones and teeth has become too long to be covered comfortably by the curtain of soft tissues surrounding it, the lips and other perioral muscles show visible strain when trying to maintain a seal during swallowing.
 The passive tension of stretched masseter muscles narrows the upper jawbone, making vertical increases and midfacial narrowing synergistic changes.
 Frequently the redirection of mandibular growth direction down and back tips the upper central incisors palatally due to the palatally (inwardly) directed force from the lower lip.
 The activity of the lower lip, especially during swallowing, controls the positions of the incisal edges of the maxillary central incisors, and carrying the lower lip down and back with the mandible can bring those incisal edges down and back.
+As a result, while our pre-industrial ancestors had facial heights which maintained a steady proportion to their overall height, the average modern face keeps getting longer at a rate which is about as fast as our teeth used to wear down.
+The average vertical increase in facial height has been measured at .37 mm per year in the third and fourth decades of life.
+133

 MAXILLO-MANDIBULAR SYNOSTOSIS (LOCKING TOGETHER OF THE JAWS)